smallkirby/lysithea/docs/TUTORIAL.md

 [ ] END of life...
 ```

-It automatically compiles your exploit by using light-weight musl libc, strips and gzip and base64 encodes it, send it to remote host, and run it.
+It automatically compiles your exploit by using light-weight musl libc, strips and gzip and base64 encodes it, sends it to remote host, and runs it.
 The only thing you have to do is to specify host and port.

 ### it's boring to specify port and host?